Ada-Developers-Academy/core-unit-1/functions-continued/variables-are-references.md

 Changing the parking spot that the tickets point to is **reassignment**.

-### More Analogies

-- Variables are cups with a label on them.
-We give each cup a name, such as `stevies_drink` or `number`.
-The cup can hold different things and we can replace the value it holds.

-- Variables are like home addresses, such as 123 Main St. The value would be the literal residence located at 123 Main St., walls and doors and all.

-- "_The Little Prince_ was not written by Antoine de Saint-Exupéry, but _The Little Prince_ was written by a man named Antoine de Saint-Exupéry."

 ## Immutable vs. Mutable Data Types

 The data types we most commonly work with in Python are `int`, `str`, `float`, `list`, `dict`, and `bool`.